UNAM-FESAc/Basic_Prgrmmng_Cpp/README.md

-# Course: Programming II
+# Course: Programming in C++

 *Por: GCCyC and Prof. Javier A. Orduz-Ducuara*

-This is a repository for OOP course is hold in FESAc.
+This is a repository for C++ course is hold in FESAc.
+You download the PDF document from [here](https://www.dropbox.com/s/vjg427shlt7r6bs/main.pdf?dl=0)

 <!---
 ## Exercise for the begginners